DIY Tattoo-Brightening Exfoliator Scrub Recipes With Simple Ingredients

 You might feel that the sugar is getting smaller, you might not even feel it anymore.
 That’s perfectly fine as the sugar will dissolve with body heat.

-Rinse off your tattoo to get rid of any remaining sugar and residue.
+Rinse off well to get rid of any remaining sugar and residue.

 Dab dry your skin, moisturize and you’re done!